l3-team/LdapUserBundle/README.md

 Allow use LDAP like user provider and security in application written in Symfony2/3/4

 This bundle is also able for LDAP Entities through Doctrine ORM.
-You can make your own entities with Doctrine, just simply take example on the LdapUser.php file in this bundle).
+You can make your own entities with Doctrine, just simply take example on the LdapUser.php file in this bundle.

 Installation of the Bundle.
 ---